laurent22/ripple/README.md

 	app.AddRoute(ripple.Route{ Pattern: ":_controller/:id/" })
 	app.AddRoute(ripple.Route{ Pattern: ":_controller" })

-Parameter can be defined by prefixing them with `:` and are then accessible in the context object via `ctx.Params["id"]`.
+Parameters can be defined by prefixing them with `:`; they are then accessible from the context object via `ctx.Params["id"]`.

 Route patterns also accept two special parameters:

 * `_controller`: Match any registered controller.
 * `_action`: Match any existing controller action.

-For example, the routes would match URLs such as "users/123", "images/7", "images/456/metadata", etc. You do not need to specify the supported HTTP methods - whether a method is supported or not is implied from your controller functions.
+For example, the routes above would match URLs such as "users/123", "images/7", "images/456/metadata", etc. You do not need to specify the supported HTTP methods - whether a method is supported or not is implied from the controller functions.
 For instance, if the controller has a GetMetadata method, then `GET images/456/metadata` is automatically supported.
-Likewise, if it does *not* have a `DeleteMetadata` method, `DELETE images/456/metadata` will not be supported.
+Likewise, if it does *not* have a `DeleteMetadata` method, `DELETE images/456/metadata` will *not* be supported.

 Routing can be as flexible as needed.
-If the automatic mapping of `_controller` and `_action` don't do the job, you explicitly specify the controller and action.
+If the automatic mapping of `_controller` and `_action` doesn't do the job, it is possible to explicitly specify the controller and action.
 For example:

 	app.AddRoute(Route{ Pattern: "some/very/custom/url", Controller: "users", Action: "example" })